decentraland/ecs/docs/components-serialization.md

 ## Flat Buffers
 Flatbuffer has many language supports, it's fast and it has tools for forward-backwards compatibility.
-- typescript: flatbuffer copmiler auto-generation and post processing
+- typescript: flatbuffer compiler auto-generation and post processing
-- c#: flatbuffer copmiler auto-generation and post processing
+- c#: flatbuffer compiler auto-generation and post processing
-- json definition: flatbuffer copmiler auto-generation
+- json definition: flatbuffer compiler auto-generation

+The goal of post processing is to auto-generated a data-type for typescript and C#

 ### Generation and maintain
 TODO